 The job safety analysis definition is focused on three specific components - looking at the steps that make up a job, identifying the hazards at each step and finding safety measures to avoid these risks.
 A job hazard analysis contains these same three components, and also includes a risk assessment to evaluate potential hazards.
 Some believe that this is what separates a JSA from a JHA.
-However, some safety professionals do include risk assessments in their JSAs.
+However, most safety professionals do include risk assessments in their JSAs.

 The end goals and results of a JSA and JHA are the same, which is likely why the terms are frequently used interchangeably.

 Does OSHA require a JSA?